Jerry-Shaw/Nervsys/README.md

     before calling functions under dirB.

     Notice:
-    The keys in "LOAD" section point to a subfolder, while the setting functions will be called when the folder is being accessed.
+    The keys in "LOAD" section point to the first level subfolders, while the setting values point to the functions which will be called when the subfolder is being accessed.
     Arguments are automatically accepted from API.
     No returned value will be captured.

 ### SIGNAL